-Upon termination of employment of Mr. Lee due to death or disability, in addition to benefits under the life and long-term disability insurance policies, as applicable, Mr. Lee or his estate shall receive an amount equal to one year's salary at the then-current rate, to be paid at monthly intervals.
-Mr. Lee or his estate shall also be paid a pro rata bonus for the current year, to be paid not more than 15 days following the filing of our Annual Report on Form 10-K for the applicable year.
+Upon termination of employment of Mr. Lee due to death or disability, in addition to benefits under the life and long-term disability insurance policies, as applicable, Mr. Lee or his estate shall also be paid a pro rata bonus for the current year, to be paid not more than 15 days following the filing of our Annual Report on Form 10-K for the applicable year.
 In all cases, these amounts will be satisfied first through the payment of the insurance policies provided by us pursuant to the Lee Employment Agreement, and if the insurance policies are insufficient to satisfy the amounts owed, then we shall be liable for the remainder.
-Upon termination of employment of Mr. Fanger due to death or disability, in addition to benefits under the life and long-term disability insurance policies, as applicable, he will be entitled to accelerated vesting of all outstanding stock options held on the termination date that would have vested over the one-year period immediately following the termination date had the stock option continued to vest in accordance with its terms.
-In the case of Mr. Lee and Ms. Guidroz, all vested and outstanding stock options held by her on the termination date may be exercised, however, the unvested portion of each stock option will terminate.
+Upon termination of employment of Mr. Fanger or Mr. Ferrucci due to death or disability, in addition to benefits under the life and long-term disability insurance policies, as applicable, they will be entitled to accelerated vesting of all outstanding stock options held on the termination date that would have vested over the one-year period immediately following the termination date had the stock option continued to vest in accordance with its terms.
+In the case of Mr. Lee, all vested and outstanding stock options held by him on the termination date may be exercised, however, the unvested portion of each stock option will terminate.